LIGNANS HEALTH BENEFITS

 Lignans have anti-estrogenic properties that mimic estrogen and bind to estrogen receptors, but they do not have the same antagonistic effects of estrogen.
 Plant estrogens are a cleaner form of estrogen and when more plant lignans are consumed, more normally occurring (endogenous) estrogen is flushed out of the body.
 It is believed that this is the mechanism behind the studies that indicate better ovarian and uterine health.

 A case-controlled study conducted in Scotland found that higher serum enterolactone concentrations (a result of lignan intake) were associated with better prostate health.
 Enterolactone is produced in the intestines by bacteria acting on lignans.

 Flaxseed SDG may have a therapeutic role in lupus nephritis.
-(Clark W. et al Lupus,: 429, 2000) Another study found that vegetarian men (with diets high in plant lignans) have better prostate health than omnivorous males.
+(Clark W. et al Lupus,: 429, 2000.)
+Another study found that vegetarian men (with diets high in plant lignans) have better prostate health than omnivorous males.
 Plant lignans give rise to the mammalian lignans, enterodiol and enterolactone; the richest source is linseed (flaxseed).
-More about Better Prostate Health
+Click the following link to read more about Better Prostate Health

 Flaxseed, the richest source of mammalian lignan precursors, such as secoisolariciresinol diglycoside (SDG), has been shown over the short term to decrease some early markers of colon health risk.
-Read more about this study and other studies on Better colon Health
+Click the following link to read more about this study and other studies on Better Colon Health

 Flaxseed Hulls are high in fiber and lignans.
 The fiber is good for digestion, absorbing impurities and cleansing the colon.
 Fiber has been known to improve bowel movements as well as reduce the rate of colon cancer.